 It’s also important to be aware of early warning signs of battery failure.
 If the vehicle starts more slowly than normal, for example, it may be that a vehicle battery is showing signs of wear and tear.
 You might want to contact Car Battery Australia or your nearest dealer for a battery test “free of charge”, especially if it’s within your car battery warranty cover period.

-In some cases, motorists that experienced a “so-called” faulty automotive battery, simply had a battery that was discharged.
+In some cases, motorists that experienced a “so-called” faulty automotive battery had a battery that was discharged.
 It may be necessary to check the electrical system of the vehicle to eliminate other causes.
-From our experience though, if a battery is between 3 and 4 years old, its life-cycles are close to expiring.
+From our experience, though, if a battery is between 3 and 4 years old, its life cycles are close to expiring.

-To help protect your rights as a consumer, we recommend understanding the reasons and factors that contribute to premature battery failure.
-Many motorists think that a new battery replacement will fix the problem, when in fact; it might only be a temporary solution.
+To help protect your rights as a consumer, we recommend understanding the reasons and factors contributing to premature battery failure.
+Many motorists think that a new battery replacement will fix the problem when it might only be a temporary solution.